ibm-ecosystem-engineering/Watson-NLP/Init-Container/readme.md

-# Serving Pretrained Watson NLP Models on Kubernetes or OpenShift
+# Serve Pretrained Models on Kubernetes or OpenShift
 In this tutorial you will serve Watson NLP pretrained models on a Kubernetes or OpenShift cluster.

 You will create a Kubernetes Deployment to run the Watson NLP Runtime image.
 In the Pods of this Deployment, pretrained model images are specified as *init containers*.
 These init containers will run to completion before the main application starts, and will provision models to the *emptyDir* volume of the Pod.
 When the Watson NLP Runtime container starts it will load the models and begin serving them.